royaltm/spectrusty-tutorial/step5.md

 }
 ```

-`DeviceAccess` will be implemented directly on the chipset instead of model struct and will give us a conditional access to joystick as well as to the [128 keypad][SerialKeypad].
+`DeviceAccess` will be implemented directly on the chipset instead of the model struct and will give us conditional access to the joystick device as well as to the [128 keypad][SerialKeypad].

-Having an intermediate ready, we can now implement `JoystickAccess`.
+Having defined an intermediate, we can now implement `JoystickAccess`.

 ```rust
 impl<C: Cpu, U: UlaCommon> JoystickAccess for ZxSpectrum<C, U>